-The education level of Catoosa citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 17.01% of adults 25 and older in Catoosa have a college degree.
+The education level of Catoosa citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.01% of adults 25 and older in Catoosa have a college degree.

 The per capita income in Catoosa in 2010 was $24,996, which is wealthy relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $99,984 for a family of four.
 However, Catoosa contains both very wealthy and poor people as well.

 Catoosa is an extremely ethnically-diverse city.
 The people who call Catoosa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Catoosa residents report their race to be White, followed by Native American.
 Catoosa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.10% of the city’s residents.
 Important ancestries of people in Catoosa include Irish, English, French , and Scottish.